 Introduction to C

-In this topic, we are going to learn about the Introduction to C. C language is one of the most popular high-level programming languages which was initially developed by the developer named Dennis Ritchie for the Unix OS primarily.
-The first time it was used on a Digital Equipment Corporation computer called PDP-11 in 1972.
+In this topic, we are going to learn about the Introduction to C. C language is one of the most popular high-level programming languages, which was initially developed by the developer named Dennis Ritchie for the Unix OS primarily.
+It was first used on a Digital Equipment Corporation computer called PDP – 11 was in 1972.
 It is a procedural programming language whose main purpose was to be used as a system’s programming language to write an operating system.
-Many popular operating systems such as Unix operating system and all the Unix related applications are written in C language.
-C is among the most popular languages between developers as it’s easy to learn and code, produces efficient programs, is a structured language, able to handle low-level activities, can be compiled on a variety of computers.
+Many popular operating systems, such as Unix operating system and all Unix-related applications, are written in the C language.
+It is among the most popular languages between developers as it’s easy to learn and code, produces efficient programs, is a structured language, able to handle low-level activities, can be compiled on a variety of computers.